enricobottazzi/voting_example/README.md

 ## ZKP way - Efficient Attempt

-The main difference is this approach is that public keys will be included as leaves inside a Merkle Tree rather that in an simple array.
+The main difference is this approach is that public keys will be included as leaves inside a Merkle Tree rather than in an simple array.
 Therefore the proof will need to demonstrate the inclusion of a public key inside this merkle tree.

 In this case we are gonna take a census composed of 8 public keys that are gonna be the leaves of the merkle tree.
 The merkle tree has 3 levels and 8 leaves.